World Map

 How does the Java Service Wrapper detect a JVM freeze?
 Please take a look at our ping timeout property page.
 Because every Java Application is different, these parameters can be configured or disabled.

-To learn more about this feature, please check our technical section.
+If you wish to learn more about this feature, please check our technical section.

 Automatic JVM crash detection

 The Wrapper constantly monitors the JVM process and is able to instantly detect if the JVM process crashes, and then restart it to minimize downtime.
+By default, the Wrapper will wait for 5 seconds before automatically relaunching your application.

-To learn more about this feature, please check our technical section.
+If you wish learn more about this feature, please check our technical section.

 User-defined actions